-Instead, sourcing from the Deadman Canal, possibly near the upcoming projected three way switch would clearly provide redundancy.
-Major effort obviously went into the Deadman Canal construction, and a credible destination for this energy expenditure has yet to be verified.
+Sourcing from the Deadman Canal, possibly near the upcoming projected three way switch would clearly provide redundancy.
+Major effort obviously did go into the Deadman Canal construction, and a credible destination for this major energy expenditure has yet to be verified.
 No direct link has yet been found, although there are some curious rock alignments at < N 32 45.564' W 109 45.864' > along a potential and reasonably viable route.

-The southernmost evidence of the Twin West Canal to date is near < N 32 45.913' W 109 44.519' > in the eastern canyon bottom south of the Rincon Access road.
+The southernmost contiguous evidence of the Twin West Canal to date appears to be near < N 32 45.913' W 109 44.519' > in the eastern canyon bottom south of the Rincon Access road.

 This area lies off mesa from an older habitation.
 There are a field house and other cultural artifacts nearby.
-From here, the canal begins its hanging "climb" towards the M top.
-There is a medium sized "S" routing apparently used to maintain slope with minimum construction energy.
-After a well defined climbing portion, the easily followed canal reaches the mesa top somewhere around < N 32 46.031' W 109 44.312' > to become part of the Twin Ponding area.
+From here, the canal begins its hanging "climb" towards the mesa top.
+There is a medium sized "\$" routing apparently used to maintain the slope with minimum construction energy.
+After its well defined climbing portion, the easily followed canal reaches the flat mesa top somewhere around < N 32 46.031' W 109 44.312' > to become part of the Twin Ponding area.